 Insulting the Supreme Leader

 membership in a “deviant” group

 Spreading propaganda against the holy Islamic Republic

 4 years and 4 month

-When news about his hunger strike, and strikes by other prisoners, was published, more than 2,000 Gonabadi dervishes gathered in front of Tehran’s prosecutor’s office to show their solidary.
-The authorities responded by transfering the three ill dervishes to a general hospital.
-Nouri ended the hunger strike 15 days later.
-Before his arrest, Nouri studied civil engineering at Shiraz University.
-He is currently studying law while serving his sentence at Evin Prison, he continued to study law.
+When news about his hunger strike and strikes by other prisoners was published, more than 2,000 Gonabadi dervishes gathered in front of Tehran’s prosecutor’s office to show their solidarity.
+The authorities responded by transferring the three ill dervishes to a general hospital.
+Nouri ended his hunger strike 15 days later.
+Before his first arrest, Nouri studied civil engineering at Shiraz University.
+While serving his sentence at Evin Prison, he continued to study law.
 He then went on to study for a Master's Degree in human rights, which he was doing at the time of the 2017 arrest.